-Grouping acquisition (pseudo-synchronous acquisition) function refers to the sampling clock frequency conversion among the channels of the group in the AD sampling process, and also a certain waiting time exists between every two groups, this period of time is known as the Inter-group Spacing.
-Cycles of Group refers to numbers of the cycle acquisition for each channel in the same group.
-In the internal clock mode and the fixed-frequency external clock mode, the time between the groups is known as group cycles.
-The conversion process of this acquisition mode as follows: a short time stop after the channels conversion in the group (that is, Inter-group Group Interval), and then converting the next group, followed by repeated operations in order, so we call it grouping acquisition.
+Grouping acquisition (pseudo-synchronous acquisition) function refers to the sampling clock frequency conversion among the channels of the group in the AD sampling process, and also a certain waiting time exists between every two groups, this period of time is known as the Group Interval.
+Loops of group refer to numbers of the cycle acquisition for each channel in the same group.
+In the internal clock mode and the fixed-frequency external clock mode, the time between the groups is known as group cycle.
+The conversion process of this acquisition mode as follows: a short time stop after the channels conversion in the group (that is, Group Interval), and then converting the next group, followed by repeated operations in order, so we call it grouping acquisition.

 The purpose of the application of the grouping acquisition is that: at a relatively slow frequency, to ensure that all of the time difference between channels to become smaller in order to make the phase difference become smaller, thus to ensure the synchronization of the channels, so we also say it is the pseudo-synchronous acquisition function.
-In a group, the higher the sampling frequency is, the longer inter-group interval is, and the better the relative synchronization signal is.
+In a group, the higher the sampling frequency is, the longer Group Interval is, and the better the relative synchronization signal is.
 The sampling frequency in a group depends on ADPara.
-Frequency, the cycles of a group depends on ADPara.
-Loops of Group and the inter-group interval depend on ADPara.
+Frequency, Loops of group depends on ADPara.LoopsOfGroup, the Group Interval depend on ADPara.
 Group Interval.

 Based on the grouping function, it can be divided into the internal clock mode and the external clock mode.
-Under the internal clock mode, the group cycle is decided by the internal clock sampling period, the total number of sampling channels, group cycles and inter-group interval together.
+Under the internal clock mode, the group cycle is decided by the internal clock sampling period, the total number of sampling channels, Loops of group and Group Interval together.
 In each cycle of a group, AD only collects a set of data.
-Under the external clock mode, external clock cycle $\geq$ internal clock sampling cycle $\times$ the total number of sampling channels $\times$ cycles of Group + AD chip conversion time, AD data acquisition is controlled and triggered by external clock.
+Under the external clock mode, external clock cycle \geq internal clock sampling cycle \times the total number of sampling channels \times Loops of group + AD chip conversion time, AD data acquisition is controlled and triggered by external clock.
 The external clock mode is divided into fixed frequency external clock mode and unfixed frequency external clock mode.
 Under the fixed frequency external clock mode, the group cycle is the sampling period of the external clock.